day8/re-frame/README.md

 But, as @Fogus says, data is the easy bit.

-From here on, we'll assume that this part of the framework looks like this:
+From here on, we'll assume that ratom is as easy as this:
 ```
 (def ratom  (reagent/atom {}))    ;; a reagent atom, containing a map
 ```